-- 93.1.1 Purpose: To limit the EMISSION of PARTICULATE MATTER into the AMBIENT AIR from PAVED roads and PAVED alleys. - 93.1.2 Applicability: The provisions of this Regulation shall apply to PAVED roads and PAVED alleys which are located in the PM10 NONATTAINMENT AREA (HYDROGRAPHIC BASIN 212) and the Apex Valley (HYDROGRAPHIC BASINS 216 and 217).
+- 93.1.1 Purpose: To limit the EMISSION of PARTICULATE MATTER into the AMBIENT AIR from PAVED roads and PAVED alleys. - 93.1.2 Applicability: The provisions of this Regulation shall apply to PAVED roads and PAVED alleys which are located in a PM10 nonattainment area, an area subject to a PM10 maintenance plan defined under 42 U.S. Code § 7505a, or the Apex Valley (hydrographic areas 216 and 217).
 Nothing in Subsections 93.1 through 93.4 of these Regulations shall be construed to prevent enforcement of Section 40 (Prohibition of NUISANCE Conditions) of these Regulations.
-The provisions of this Regulation shall not apply to non-commercial and non-institutional private driveways.
+The provisions of this Regulation shall not apply to noncommercial and non-institutional private driveways.
 The provisions of this Regulation shall not apply to STATIONARY SOURCES as defined in Section 0, except that these control measures shall be considered as part of a BACT determination.